bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 59°
+- 54°
-- overcast clouds
+- broken clouds
-- 86% humidity
+- 90% humidity
-- 10 mph wind
+- 4 mph wind
 - 0.32 inches of precipitation in the past 24 hours

 ## Temperature History